team-vision2020/final-update-md/main.md

 ## Filter classification
 Our approach to filter classification takes in an input image and outputs a probability vector for the possible filters applied to the input image.
 We utilize a neural network model to generate this probability vector from features extracted from the input image.

-As convolutional neural network architecture was able to obtain good results in the problem of source camera identification, we follow the architecture detailed in the [^obregon]
+As convolutional neural network architecture was able to obtain good results in the problem of source camera identification, we follow the architecture detailed in the paper by D. Freire-Obregon[^obregon] and apply their technique to this problem space.
+We create a convolutional neural network that takes in 32x32x3 RGB images, pass

 For feature extraction, because color curves are a major component of many of the popular image filters, we decided to use color histograms to extract global color information from the image.
 Furthermore, because these color curve modifications are often applied independently in each RGB channel, we create separate color intensity histograms for each color channel and concatenate them together to generate the features for a given image.